⚠️

 2. Fill it out and mail or deliver it to the Tarrant County Elections office

-3. Deadline: Your application must be received by February 20, 2026
+3. Deadline: Application must have been received by May 15, 2026

 Bring a Friend